FAQ

 Yes, the online chat service is secure.
 The only people who can see the contents of the chat are you and the trained responder.

 When you enter the NFL Life Line chat service, a new tab will open in your Internet browser and you will be taken to the chat page.
-On that page you will see two optional fields.
-In the first one, you can enter your first name or nickname, and in the second one, you can enter the code you received at the end of the self-check quiz (see below).
-Both of these fields are optional; you don't need to enter anything if you don't want to.
+On that page you will see an optional field where you can enter your first name or nickname.
+This field is optional; you don’t need to enter anything if you don’t want to.
 If you choose to continue anonymously, you will receive the same quality care from our trained responders.

 You should call the NFL Life Line if you are part of the NFL family and experiencing a personal or emotional crisis, or if you know someone in the NFL family who is.
 Often it is easier to notice the signs of crisis in someone else rather than in yourself, so call if you are concerned about someone you know.
 You can find out more about the signs of crisis and additional signs that there might be an underlying problem.
 If you or someone you know is in crisis, call the NFL Life Line now at (800) 506-0078 or chat online.